victimofleisure/MidiToLily/README.md

 MidiToLily mysong.mid /quant 16 /triplet 16 /verify
 ```

-If you're specifying many parameters, instead of a editing long command line, you may prefer to put your parameters in a text file.
+If you're specifying many parameters, instead of editing a long command line, you may prefer to put your parameters in a text file.
 That way each parameter can have its own line, making them easier to edit.
-Pass the text file to MidiToLily via the -params parameter, like so:
+Pass your text file to MidiToLily via the -params parameter, like so:

 ```
 MidiToLily mysong.mid -params myparams.txt